marianphillips/js-dom-minesweeper/README.md

 - When the game ends, let them know the outcome by rendering the final state of the board using the DOM.
  - Cleared spaces should be green, unchecked spaces grey, and spaces with a hit mine red.

+## Tips
+- Think about how can you repeatedly ask users for input until a condition is met?

+## Extension 1
+- Try to think about different ways you could represent a board, and explore whether they make it easier to manage it all.

-## Challenge
+## Extension 2
 - Allow the user to pick a difficulty at the start of the game.
 For example, they can choose between "easy", "normal" and "hard".
 Depending on the difficulty, add more or fewer mines to the board
 - Use either `setInverval` or `setTimeout` to render the final spaces 1 at a time, with a delay of 500ms between each cell being shown.

-## Challenge 2
+## Extension 3
 - Rather than using 'prompt', render the board state and allow the user click a cell to check if it is a mine.

-## Tips
-- Think about how can you repeatedly ask users for input until a condition is met?

-## Challenge 2
-If you have time, a good idea is to evaluate your options.
-For example, try to think about different ways you could represent a board, and explore whether they make it easier to manage it all.